chanzuckerberg/happy/docs/Service_Discovery_In_EKS.md

 In Core DNS, each pod will have a unique hostname consisting of its name and some random characters.
 It will have its own randomly assigned IP address, and that IP address will be different each time a pod is started.

+But if pod hostnames are random, how do I put a pod hostname in my configuration?
+Answer: You don't!
+If you're putting a pod hostname or IP in a configuration anywhere, you're not going to have a good time.
+For this, you want a `Service`.

 # Services

 So what is a `Service`?

 In its usual form, a service is a proxy that accepts requests on behalf of a group of pod replicas, and forwards requests to those pods.
 It keeps track of all of the instances of your software services that are being run, and will distribute requests between them, more or less fairly.

 In terms of Service Discovery, when you create a Service, you give it a `name`.
-This name automatically becomes a DNS entry in CoreDNS - coupled with the service's `namespace` and a base domain - and is directly accessible to other pods in Kubernetes.
+This name is NOT random, and automatically becomes a DNS entry in CoreDNS.
+It is coupled with the service's `namespace` and a base domain - and is directly accessible to other pods in Kubernetes.

 Normally, these DNS entries follow the form:

 ```
-servicename.namespace.cluster.local
+<servicename>.<namespace>.cluster.local
 ```

 If you are in the same namespace as the service, you can just use the service name.
-If you are in another namespace, you can use `servicename.namespace` or `servicename.namespace.cluster.local`.
+If you are in another namespace, you can use `<servicename>.<namespace>` or `<servicename>.<namespace>.cluster.local`.

 In these names, the `servicename` and `namespace` portions should be adjusted appropriately for your software deployment.
-The `cluster.local` is a base domain for cluster internal DNS, and is usually not changed.
-However, it is configurable, and may be changed in rare instances.
+The `cluster.local` portion is a base domain for cluster internal DNS, and is usually not changed.
+However, it is configurable by administrators, and may be changed in rare cases.

 Services should be used for all cluster-internal communication.
 You should NOT go out to an external load balancer and back in.
 Not only does that cause additional latency, it also adds financial cost.
+You should also not attempt to directly address pods.

 # Ingress